unzagi/unzagi.github.io/_posts/2025-06-10-home-pbx-ai-assistant.md

 - Add more phones in different rooms.
 - Set up monitoring tools to check the PBX health and performance.
 - Experiment with advanced call routing (e.g. different voices/phones at different times of day).
+- Explore linking Grafana alerts to the phone system.
 ---

 ## Why This Project?